-The following should be considered when preparing the Year-20 data submission:
+The following should be considered when preparing the Year-20year 20 data submission:

-- 1. Coordinate with your ownership partner(s) regarding all shared ownership of Year-20 resources additions and/or retirements or transmission projects. - 2.
-Conform to all federal, federally recognized Tribal, state, and local laws and regulations affecting the resource mix and demand. - 3.
-Conform to all federal, federally recognized Tribal, state, and local laws and regulations on decarbonization and electrification. - 4.
+- Coordinate with your ownership partner(s) regarding all shared ownership of Year-20year-20 resources additions and/or retirements or transmission projects. - Conform to all federal, federally recognized federally recognized Tribal, state, and local laws and regulations affecting the resource mix and demand.; - 3.
+Conform to all federal, federally_recognized Tribal, state, and local laws and regulations on decarbonization and electrification? - 4.
 Include approved integrated resource plans and expected supply obligations. - 5.
-Include trends in fuel costs and in the cost, performance, and availability of generation, electric storage resources, and building and transportation electrification technologies. - 6.
-Consider whether resource retirements are consistent with internal expectations for a Year-20 resource fleet. - 7.
-Consider generation interconnection requests and withdrawals. - 8.
-Conform the utility or corporate commitments to federal, federally recognized Tribal, state, and local policy goals that affect long-term transmission needs. - 9.
+Include trends in fuel costs and in the cost, performance, and availability of generation, electric storage resources, and building and transportation electrification technologies. - Consider whether resource retirements are consistent with internal expectations for a Year- 20year 20 resource fleet.; - 7.
+Consider generation interconnection requests and withdrawals - Conform the utility or corporate commitments to federal, federally recognized federally recognized Tribal, state, and local policy goals that affect lLong-tFerm tTransmission nNeeds.; - 9.
 Reflect any resources that have signed LGIA and transmission service agreements.